 From trying to get your little one off to sleep, to knowing how often to feed them, establishing baby routines can feel impossible.

-But give baby whisperer Tracy Hogg’s simple baby sleep method a try, and your baby will grow up happy and healthy, plus you’ll even be able to fit in a bit of me-time too.
+So give baby whisperer Tracy Hogg’s simple baby sleep method and EASY baby routine a try, and your baby will grow up happy and healthy, plus you’ll even be able to fit in a bit of me-time too.

 What is the EASY baby routine?

-How often you have to repeat the sequence will depend on how long your baby takes to eat and sleep – and no two babies are the same!
+How often you have to repeat the sequence in the EASY baby routine will depend on how long your baby takes to eat and sleep – and no two babies are the same!

-As long as you follow the correct order throughout the day – eat, activity, sleep, you – your baby will grow and, just as importantly, you will still feel as if you have a bit of you-time.
+As long as you follow the correct order for the EASY baby routine throughout the day – eat, activity, sleep, you – your baby will grow and, just as importantly, you will still feel as if you have a bit of you-time.
 Even if it is just a bit.

 E is for eat